Who is this guide for?

 TACOMA

 In March 2019, Tacoma legalized backyard cottages and relaxed restrictions on in-law apartments (ADUs).
 They are exempted from off-street parking requirements.
-The owner is not required to live on the property, unless the ADU is used for short-term rentals.
+The owner is not required to live on the property unless the ADU is used for short-term rentals.
 No minimum lot size.
-Allows for zero setback for DADUs on alleys.
+Allows for zero setbacks for DADUs on alleys.

 Learn more